KrishnaMurthySanthanam/movie-rentals-java/README.md

-# Refactoring Java
+# Movie Rentals

-The code creates an information slip about movie rentals.
+A Java application to creates an information slip about movie rentals.
-Rewrite and improve the code after your own liking.

-Think: you are responsible for the solution, this is a solution you will have to put your name on.

-## Handing in the assignment

-Reason how you have been thinking and the decisions you took.
-You can hand in the result any way you feel (git patch, pull-request or ZIP-file).
-Note: the Git history must be included.

 ##  Getting Started

 ### Prerequisites
-- Java 24+
+- Java 21+
 - Maven 3.8+

 ---